Downhill House: History

 Downhill was recorded to have escaped serious damage during the Night of the Big Wind in 1839, but in 1851 a fire damaged a significant part of the house and destroyed the library.
 Bishop Lord Bristol had amassed a large collection of art, which was kept at Downhill and another residence he built at Ballyscullion.
 The fire destroyed works by artists including Correggio, Dürer, Murillo, Rubens and Tintoretto, although it was reported that most of the paintings had been saved.

 The restoration of the house began in 1870 and continued until 1874 under John Lanyon, the son of architect Charles Lanyon, who maintained many of the original features, although some of the original layout was altered and additions made to the floorplan and decor.

-During World War Two, the house was used to billet RAF servicemen and -women.
+During World War Two, the house was used to billet Royal Air Force servicemen and -women.
 The Bruce family continued to own the house until 1946; by 1950, it had been dismantled and the surrounding land sold.
-The house was acquired by The National Trust in 1980; the temple had become a Trust property in the 1940s.
+The house was acquired by the National Trust in 1980; the temple had become a Trust property in the 1940s.

 While the location and design of the building has been described as a "spectacular" example of the aesthetic idea of the Sublime, contemporary opinion was not always positive.
 After a visit in 1801, one visitor wrote of the location:

 It is impossible not to regret the misapplication of so much treasure upon a spot where no suitable Desmesne can be created...where the salt spray begins to corrode this sumptuous pile of Grecian Architecture, and the imagination anticipating the distant period weeps over the splendid Ruin, a sad monument of human folly.